 The above report was written in 2015 and relates to current consumption patterns.
 How recent changes in the purchase of new vehicles – there was a sharp decline in the number of diesel cars being registered for the first time in 2017, down 17 per cent compared to 2016 and down 33 per cent in the first 3 months of 2018 as compared to the first three months of 2017 – will effect these patterns remains to be seen.

-The number of supermarket sites continues to increase at a steady rate of 3 per cent per annum.
+The number of supermarket sites has been increasing at a rate of 3 per cent per year in the past 10 years.

 A12) Analysis by the RAC Foundation in 2012 showed that 87 per cent of car-owning households in the UK are located within 5 miles of a supermarket petrol station.

-A13) The number of filling stations per capita is highest in Northern Ireland with around 305 filling stations per million relative to England with 119 filling stations per million.
+A13) The number of filling stations per capita is highest in Northern Ireland with around 307 filling stations per million relative to England with 117 per million

 A14) There are various websites offering advice on the cheapest petrol in an area including PetrolPrices.Com